It’s one of the first questions people ask: How long does it take to charge an electric car?

 You plug your e-Niro in and go for lunch.
 But how long do you have for lunch?

 The new e-Niro has a rapid charging socket.
 It’s a CCS type socket.
-Most CCS charging stations in the UK currently have a maximum charge rating of 50 kW.
+Many CCS charging stations in the UK currently have a maximum charge rating of 50 kW.
 We’ll use this 50 kW figure in a minute.

 Charge an electric car to 80%